upjs/facile-validator/README.md

 // Handle error-free validation v.on('validation:success', () => {
   alert('Nice!
-The form validation without any errors');
+The form was validated without any errors');
 });

 // Handle failed validation